StartedClock786/StartedClock786.github.io/_posts/2025-09-14-what-do-i-use-to-repair-phones.md

 ## Silica Pearls
 I’ve never had to use these, and I hope I never will (water damage and I are natural enemies).
 But I like to be prepared for every situation.

-These are the tools I use—you can see them in their resting place: the drawer of my desk cabinet.

-# where i Buy them
+# Where i Buy them

 While writing this, it occurred to me that I could also share where I buy my phone parts.
 And if you guessed AliExpress, you’re right.